 According to the Child Care and Early Years Act, 2014 (CCEYA) toddler and preschool children are required to have a rest time during the day.
 This is a time for children to rest or sleep on their own cot after lunch.
 Teachers assist and encourage children to rest or sleep by sitting next to or by rubbing their back.
 It is ultimately the child's choice whether to sleep or rest quietly.
 Those children that do not sleep will be given a quiet activity to play with on their cot i.e. books, puzzles etc...
-Infants are helped to rest/sleep on an individual need basis throughout the day.
-Infants sleep in individually assigned cribs in a sleep room of the infant and toddler centre.
+Infants are helped to rest/sleep on an individual basis throughout the day.
+Infants sleep in individually assigned cribs in a sleep room of the Infant and Toddler Centre.
 Infants are placed on their back when put in the crib.
-Infant and Toddler staff will perform physical checks every 30 minutes while child is sleeping and document sleep disturbances.
+Infant, toddler and preschool staff will perform direct visual/physical checks at a minimum of every 30 minutes, or more often if deemed necessary, while a child is sleeping, and document sleep disturbances.